ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 maxFS = max(FlightSize, maxFS)
 ~~~

 Upon a reduction of cwnd (for any reason), maxFS MUST be reset to zero.
-This results in a maxFS value that reflects the first FlightSize measurement taken after the cwnd reduction.
+This ensures that maxFS is reinitialized using the first FlightSize measurement taken after the cwnd reduction.

 The sender MUST cap cwnd to be no larger than limit(maxFS).